Greater Johannesburg and Environs – Northern Farm Nature Reserve

 About the Birding Site

-The farm is extremely popular as birding, mountain biking and equestrian destination and since the farm is a popular destination for mountain bikers on weekends please be aware that they have right of way and of course be courteous to the staff that work on the farm anytime you visit.
-The small restaurant is also open on the weekends for coffee and toasties adjacent to the parking area.
+The farm is extremely popular as a multi-recreational destination for birding, mountain biking, trail running and equestrian events.
+On weekends, Mountain Bikers flock to the farm, so if you visit as a Birder and are driving, please be aware that they have right of way and of course be courteous to the staff that work on the farm.
+The small restaurant is only open on the weekends for coffee and toasties adjacent to the bike wash and parking area and has a great vibe with all the mountain bikers and the few trail runners.

 Other Related Information